-In this post, I discuss something else that played a significant role in helping me to cope with and recover from depression.
-Can you see from the diary extract below something that helped dull depression’s intensity?
+In this article I discuss something else that played a significant role in helping me to cope with and recover from depression.
+The diary entry below reveals something that helped dull depression’s intensity:

 28th Feb 1990 –